Massive neutrinos and degeneracies in Lyman-alpha forest simulations: Results

 In figure \ref{fig:lyaf} we look at the effect of massive neutrinos on the flux power spectra after recalibrating $\bar{F}$ and $T_0$ as described above, and study the degeneracy with the amplitude of the linear power.
 The left panel shows the ratios of the 3D flux power spectra in simulations with and without massive neutrinos.
 The dashed lines show the comparison between the {\it massive} and {\it massless} simulations.
 There is a significant difference between the flux power spectra in these two simulations, particularly along the line of sight, with $\mu \sim 1$.
 The solid lines show that the majority of this difference comes from the difference in the amplitude of the linear power, as the difference in the flux power spectra shrinks to $\lesssim 1\%$ for $k<4 \iMpc$ once the amplitude of the linear power is matched.
 In particular for modes transverse to the line of sight (shown in black) there is a near perfect match.
 The high $k$ modes along the line of sight still show some deviation, which is suggesting some residual difference in the thermal state of the IGM.
 Additionally there is a a signature of neutrinos that is not captured in the matter power spectrum but does affect the flux power spectrum, which comes from the change in the growth rate.
 As discussed in section \ref{ss:non}, the presence of massive neutrinos causes a $2\%$ difference in the growth rate, which has an effect on the flux power spectrum through a change in the gas velocities.
 This is a feature of massive neutrinos that we do not account for in our current setup, but the results in figure \ref{fig:lyaf} indicate that the effect is very small.

 The right panel shows the ratios of the 1D flux power spectra for the same simulations, where the orange dashed line is the ratio of the {\it massless} and {\it massive} simulations, and the purple solid line is the ratio of the {\it massive} and {\it rescaled}.
 The vertical gray dashed lines show the highest $k_\parallel$ modes that have been used in recent cosmological analysis.
-The purple solid line shows that the effects of massive neutrinos can be replicated by rescaling the linear power to within at least $1\%$ on scales measured by BOSS, and within $2.5\%$ for the higher resolution data.
+The purple solid line shows that the effects of massive neutrinos can be replicated by rescaling the linear power to within at least $1\%$ on scales measured by BOSS, and within $2.5\%$ for the higher resolution data\footnote{Note that the 10km/s skewer resolution is low compared with high resolution spectra e.g. \cite{Irsic2016}.
+We therefore verified that our results are unchanged when adopting 5 km/s skewers.}.

 Upcoming measurements from DESI are not expected to increase to significantly higher values of $k_\parallel$, but the improvement in the data will come from a more precise measurement of the same $k_\parallel$ range.
 Therefore the results that we present in this paper will still be applicable for analysing DESI datasets.
 We reiterate that our approach of matching the mean flux and $T_0$ does not fully explore the degeneracy.
 For example, the optimum match of the ratios shown in figure \ref{fig:lyaf} might be for IGM values that are not the same in each simulation, i.e. $\bar{F}$ and $T_0$ could be tweaked to push the ratios closer to 1.
 What will ultimately matter is to what extent the effects of $\Sigma m_\nu$ are degenerate with a change in these nuisance parameters, which would require a full marginalisation.